PEDSnet/PEDSpace-README-Template/README.md

 - Use an [`renv` project library](https://rstudio.github.io/renv/reference/init.html) for version consistency and improved development workflow.

 #### Steps:
+1. Make sure that the project root is the working directory of your R session e.g `setwd('/path/to/project/dir')`.
-1. Generate the `renv.lock` file:
+2. Generate the `renv.lock` file:
    ```R
    renv::snapshot()
    ```
-2. Place the `renv.lock` file in the root directory of the repository.
 3. To restore the R environment:
    ```R
    renv::restore()